ZeekInteractive/laravel-googleads/README.md

 ## Notes

-https://groups.google.com/g/adwords-api/c/B0VVHqNOLYs - Google Ads only has a single valid scope
+### Google Ads does not have a read-only scope

+See https://groups.google.com/g/adwords-api/c/B0VVHqNOLYs, the only oauth scope available is `https://www.googleapis.com/auth/adwords` which is read-write.
+In order to protect against accidental writes, you should use a separate Google Ads account for read-only access.

 ## Usage